TITLE:Career Services and Community Education Program Coordinator

 FUNCTION OF THE JOB:

-Develop, market, and schedule non-credit programs for Sauk Valley Community College’s district on-campus and off-campus.
+Develop, market, and schedule non-credit programs and experiences for Sauk Valley Community College’s district on-campus and off-campus.
 Assist students in finding internships and/or employment opportunities.
 Assist students and community members in the area of career services.

 DUTIES AND RESPONSIBILITIES